AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ### Payment Status
 Payment tracking has been an anathema to private tutors, especially when there are multiple students with different payment habits.
 We use the payment status to make this issue simple.

-The payment status records the balance between **the number of lessons that students has paid** or the **number of lessons that has passed**
+The payment status records the balance between **the number of lessons that students have paid** or the **number of lessons that have passed**
-* If the student has paid for `10` lessons and `13` lessons has passed in total, the payment status will be `10-13 = -3`, which means that the students has **3 outstanding lessons that needs to be paid**.
-You can combine this with the [tag](#tag-) feature to also record the price of each lesson and everything becomes easy calculation.
+* If the student has paid for `10` lessons and `13` lessons have passed in total, the payment status will be `10-13 = -3`, which means that the student has **3 outstanding lessons that need to be paid**.
+You can combine this with the [tag](#tag-) feature to also record the price of each lesson, and everything becomes easy calculation.

-**The number of lessons that students has paid** is tracked manually.
-You can update this by using [payment](#payment-status) command.
+**The number of lessons that students have paid for** is tracked manually.
+You can update this by using the  [payment](#payment-status) command.
 **The number of lessons passed** is automatically updated whenever a lesson has passed(See [lesson](#lesson) for more details).

 --------------------------------------------------------------------------------------------------------------------